 In the early 1800s, mohair was once again exported to Europe, but again there was a shortage of the fiber.
 The Angora breed was upgraded with Kurdish goats in an attempt to increase the population as rapidly as possible.
 While this introduction of outside blood did improve the size and hardiness of the Angora, it also introduced the genes for undesirably coarse hair, called kemp.

 The new, sturdier Angora was successfully exported to other countries beginning with South Africa in 1838.
 The breed first came to the United States when the sultan of Turkey gave seven does and two bucks to Dr. James B. Davis of South Carolina as a thank-you gift for his work in aiding Turkey in cotton culture.
-This flock arrived in the South in 1849.
+This flock arrived in the South in 1849 along with Davis’s new Brahman cattle.
 At this time, however, Cashmere and Angora goats were thought to belong to the same breed.
 In fact, Davis’s new flock may have included a Cashmere doe.
 This confusion was largely cleared up over the course of the following decade, but probably not before there was some indiscriminate crossbreeding.

 At least three more importations of Angora goats into North America occurred during the late 1800s and early 1900s.
 These goats had been yet again upgraded thanks to a severe drought in Asia Minor that had decimated the population.
 The upgrade resulted in still hardier goats that could thrive well in America.
 Further improvements to the breed occurred in Texas, where goats were selected for kemp-free fiber and ease of shearing.
 The result was that, by 1900, American mohair rivaled the native Turkish product.